alexandra-pritoula/airline_passenger_satisfaction/README.md

 <!-- DATA -->
 ## Data Set

 The original data set can be found through the following [link](https://www.kaggle.com/datasets/johndddddd/customer-satisfaction).
-However, it was downloaded from this [site](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data), where it was cleaned and preprocessed for classification.
+However, it has been downloaded from this [site](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction/data), where it was cleaned and preprocessed for classification.
 Further preprocessing has been carried out in this project to optimise machine learning methods.

 | FEATURE  | DESCRIPTION | PREPROCESSING |
 | --------- | -------- | -------- |